winglam/dependent-tests-impact/README.md

 `#./random-runner.sh` -> `./random-runner.sh`

-With the pre-computed dependences provided the figureGenerator.sh took about 9 hours to complete on a machine with the following
+With the pre-computed dependences provided the figureGenerator.sh takes on average about 9 hours to complete on a machine with the following
 configuration:
 Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM